waizui/waizui.github.io/a_glimpse_of_quaternion/a_glimpse_of_quaternion.md

     \end{bmatrix}
 $$

-In this case, no matter what value we give r and h, they can be interchangeable, which means there are more than one combination of angles can yield same product, this is called **gimbal lock**.
+In this case, no matter what value we give r and h, they can only make it rotate around y aixs, which means one degree of freedom has lost, this is called **gimbal lock**.
 Because of the numerical instability, The Euler Transforms is not the ideal scheme of representing rotations.

 ## Properties of Quaternion